Donald M. Kendall: Joan Crawford

 Kendall had a stormy professional relationship with actress Joan Crawford, who referred to Kendall as "Fang" until her death in 1977.
 Crawford gained a seat on the board of directors of Pepsi Cola Company after the death of her husband Alfred Steele, who was the chairman of the board of Pepsi, in 1959.
 She was active in promoting Pepsi-Cola, traveling both nationally and internationally for events such as plant openings and new product promotions.
 In 1973, when Crawford officially turned 65 (she was actually two years older born in 1906), she was forcibly retired from her position on the company's board of directors.

 Richard Nixon

-Kendall was well acquainted with Richard Nixon and was photographed with Nixon as vice president, and with Nikita Khrushchev during Nixon's Moscow trip known for the Kitchen Debate.
+Kendall was well acquainted with Richard Nixon and was photographed with him during Nixon’s 1959 visit to Moscow, where the Kitchen Debate occurred.
+During the same trip, Kendall was also photographed with Nikita Khrushchev.
 During the Nixon administration Pepsi Cola was always a prominent beverage at White House functions.
 A conversation between Kendall and Nixon in the Oval Office appears in the second volume of the Watergate tapes.
 Kendall is heard offering advice to Nixon on how to handle his difficult situation.
-He later told an interviewer that he was "disappointed" at the way Nixon handled Watergate.
-"How could you help but be?"
+He later told an interviewer that he was "disappointed" at the way Nixon handled Watergate: "How could you help but be?"

 Death

-Donald Kendall died on September 19, 2020, at his home in Greenwich, Connecticut, at the age of 99 years.
+Kendall died on September 19, 2020, at his home in Greenwich, Connecticut, at the age of 99 years.